 - All articles emanating from a given institution (author's address search).
 Available since 1966.

 - Book reviews (Document type restriction available)

 - Obituaries and other Personal Articles (Document type restrictions available: Biographical Item, Item about an Individual)

-Limiting Searches: Open "Change Limits and Settings" at the bottom of the Search screen to limit by date.
-One can also choose to search in only one or two of the three component databases.
+Limiting Searches: Open "More Settings" to search in only one or two of the three component databases.